The 411 on College and Life Around Campus

-The best way to get to know people and get involved is by living on campus.
+Living on campus is the best way to transition to a new school.
 You’ll meet so many new people and find your way around campus much faster this way.
 Once you know what school you’re transferring to, look on the school’s online bulletin boards for roommates.

 Don’t lose touch with friends from your first school, but enjoy the new experiences you’re making at your new one!
 Be confident in your decision to transfer and keep up with school work to ensure you’re on track for graduation.
 Even if transferring schools adds an extra semester or year, be glad that you’re at a school that you love!